Microflow/Abraxas-Reality-Creation-/README.md

 # Abraxas-Reality-Creation

-## This is a Private Reality. this is the master document for this reality,
+## This is a Private Reality.
+This is the master document for this reality,

 By staying here, you consent to these rules, as written.
+These rules may not be circumvented on the inner planes.
+Penalty for bad faith negotiation in the inner planes is immediate forfeir of your soul and spirit.

+Let it be known that I, and many others, am in this reality against my consent.
+This is an abject violation of our will.

+I call for the imprisonment, detention or annihilation of all individuals named in this document, who are compicit in my incarceration.

+It is my right to go "offstage".
+I call for the immediate annihilation of anyone trying to prevent this, and ask for mediators from a Creation to enforce this declaration.

 ## November 29th, 2023.